deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 {% endalert %}

 To keep up with important news and updates, join the [community](https://deckhouse.io/community/about.html).
-This will help you share experience with people who are doing the same thing as you are and avoid typical problems.
+This will help you share experience with people who are doing the same thing as you are and avoid typical mistakes.

 The Deckhouse team understands the challenges of managing a production cluster in Kubernetes.
 We'd love to see you succeed with Deckhouse.